Travel

 MUHBA

-Another great stop in Barri Gòtic is the Barcelona City History Museum (MUHBA).
+Another great stop in Barri Gòtic is the Barcelona City History Museum (MUHBA) Plaça del Rei.
 It is a huge museum which covers the history of Barcelona, from Roman times until present day.
 The majority of the museum hovers above city ruins.
 As you later discover, the city evolved from a church in this very spot.

 Barcelona MUHBA 5 Barcelona has an interesting history because, unlike many large cities around Europe, Barcelona wasn’t always a big city.
-Barcelona was just a small fishing town.
+In fact, it was just a small fishing town.
 Tarragona was the more happening place, so Barcelona as a city is a relatively new identity.

 Barcelona MUHBA 1